tlvlp/shellingo-java/README.md

 # Shellingo

+> Continued in the [shellingo-rust](https://github.com/tlvlp/shellingo-rust) project.

 A simple language-agnostic command line tool for course specific vocabulary practice.
-(Without the constant harassment of the Duolingo owl :D)
+(Without the constant harassment of the Duolingo owl)

 ## Building and setup
 1. Clone the project